 This is one of the most exhilarating activities at Lake Tahoe but, also one of the best views.
 The views while parasailing above the waters of Lake Tahoe are unmatched.
 You can try parasailing at three different locations in Tahoe South, Action Water Sports, Zephyr Cove Marina, and the Ski Run Boat Company.

-Discover summer on Heavenly Mountain by doing ropes courses, riding zip lines, climbing rock walls, going tubing, and taking in the views from the Gondola.
+Discover summer on Heavenly Mountain by riding the Ridge Rider Mountain Coaster, Gemstone Panning, hiking, going tubing, and taking in the views from the Gondola.
 Visit the Heavenly website for information on how to spend your summer atop one of the largest ski resorts in America!

 Golfing in Lake Tahoe comes with spectacular views of the Sierra Nevada Mountains and the waters of the lake.

 Edgewood Tahoe is an 18 hold golf course located near Stateline, Nevada on the South Shore of the lake.
 Edgewood is an iconic golf setting, famous for its views of Tallac and its beachfront location.
 Edgewood hosts one of Lake Tahoe’s most famous summer events, the annual American Century Celebrity Golf Championship.
 Celebrities come to Tahoe this July 8-12, to compete in an epic golf tournament, the most prestigious celebrity tournament in the sport.
 This year, as a live television event and adhering to health guidelines, without spectators.

 Lake Tahoe Golf Course: This course sits in a meadow beneath the break taking Sierra Nevada mountains.
 The course is known for its amazing views, ample amounts of water, and trees.